VERITAS-Observatory/EventDisplay_v4/docs/EVNDISP.commandline.md

 	 -user USERNAME 			 username

-For installation see file INSTALL
+For installation see file INSTALL.md

-Please report any problems and bugs to Gernot Maier or Jamie Holder